vishakha-ramani/inferno-autoscaler/docs/saturation-analyzer.md

 ## Multi-Variant Analysis

-The capacity analyzer aggregates metrics **across all variants of the same model**:
+The saturation analyzer aggregates metrics **across all variants of the same model**:

 ```go
 // Example: Model "llama-70b" with 2 variants